ValentinBhend/Ballmaze/README.md

 If anything from the setup except the Pi and PC is missing, no worries, it will just test the rest.

 When the check was succesfull, run `pi_calibration.py` on your PC with the empty-maze-plate still inserted. <br>
-It is recommended to run `pi_calibration.py` whenever something about the setup changed, or you suspect the camera might have moved a bit.
-Or just generally from time to time.
+It is recommended to run `pi_calibration.py` before every session.
+It measures the relative position of the camera and adjusts it for lighting conditions.

 ## Current progress and goals
 The sort of end goal is to come up with a solution/algorithm which will train on one or more given maze layout(s) for a fixed ammount of time.
 Then it will get a new maze layout it hasn't seen before and has to complete that in the minimum ammount of time.

 ### Attempt 1 - SAC with 4 state variables
 *Not the first appempt, but the first one that sort of worked :)* <br>
 I used the RL (reinforcement learning) algorithm SAC (Soft Actor-Critic) to control the ball.
 The algorithm just gets the current ball position in the maze (x,y in 0...1), the current tilt angle of the maze ($\theta_x$, $\theta_y$ in -1...1), and a reward.
 It then can change the two angles up to a maximum of a fixed portion of the max-angle.
 It gets a reward if the current position is further trough the maze than it was before in this episode.
-It gets punished/negative reward for falling in a hole and then some smaller adjustments.
+It gets punished/negative reward for falling in a hole and then some smaller adjustments. <br>
+After a few hours of training it made some progress and got about a 4th of the way through the maze.
+But there is little hope of generalization with this attempt.

-### Attempt 2 - SAC with CNN + 4 variables state-space
+### Attempt 2 - SAC with CNN + 2 variables state-space
+As in Attempt 1, but the position (x,y) was replaced by a 29x29px, 3 channel image of the balls surroundings, centered on the ball.
+The first two channels are one-hot encoded positions of the holes and walls.
+The third channel is the progress trough the maze from 1 at the start to 255 at the end, where holes and walls have values of 0. <br>
-...
+This ...

 ### Attempt 3 - Fitting a dynamics model and training in simulation
-...
+With the empty-maze-plate ...